protolambda/zcli/README.md

       mock        Generate a genesis state from a predefined set of keys

   meta        Print meta information of a BeaconState
-      committees  Print committees for the given state
+      committees  Print beacon committees for the given state.
+For prev, current and next epoch. proposers   Print beacon proposer indices for the given state.
+For prev, current and next epoch.

   keys        Generate and process keys
       generate    Generate a list of keys